sourcebots/docs/content/tutorials/python-whirlwind-tour.md

 ## What to do next

 As mentioned at the start, there are loads of Python exercises out there on the Web.
 If you want to learn some more advanced concepts, there are more tutorials out there too.
-[Here's](/tutorials/intro-to-python/) our recommendations of tutorials from [Codecademy](https://www.codecademy.com/).

 ## Appendices